 Your response to actions occurring around the office and feedback received from colleagues shows a lot about your character and work ethic.
 Although negative feedback is criticism, taking it constructively can only help you grow.

 Mistakes to avoid:

 Biding your time instead of taking action

 Putting the needs of others before your own

 The keys to corporate success mostly revolve around knowing your worth and the value you deliver to your employer.
 Recognizing this power statement can only bring you great success and happiness.
 Good luck!

-Lauren Piccini is a writer, blogger and social media wiz who helps small business owners transform into credible experts in their field by increasing their brand awareness through social media strategies and techniques.
+Lauren Piccini is a writer and blogger who helps business owners increase their brand awareness through social media.
 She is a recent grad with a degree in English from the University of Connecticut whose first work was published within six months of graduation. www.LaurenPiccini.com

 The biggest concern facing college grads is “Will I have a job when I graduate?”
 In today’s economy, the competition for entry-level jobs is at an all-time high.
 Not only are recent grads applying for these positions, but so are people who have been in the field and have years of experience.
 College seniors and new grads must show employers that they have progressed from college student to young professional before they even leave college.

 Take advantage of resources available to you at your college to build your portfolio.
 Instead of just telling potential employers what you might be able to accomplish, show them what you have achieved during internships and other experiences.
 Recruiters and hiring managers are looking for experience as well as initiative, so take advantage of everything your college has to offer to show that you are driven and will be a great addition to their team.